-All revenues have been generated from payments received pursuant to our out-licensing agreements with SKK and KD with respect to CF101.
-See "Item 4-Information on the Company-Business Overview-Out-Licensing Agreements".
-We expect to generate future revenues through our current and potential future out-licensing arrangements with respect to CF101, as well as through future out-licensing arrangements with respect to our other product candidates, i.e., CF102 and CF602, though there can be no assurances as to the timing or amount of any future revenues, if any.
+Historically, we have generated revenues from payments received pursuant to our out-licensing agreements with Cipher, SKK and KD with respect to CF101.
+See "Item 4-Information on the Company-Business Overview-Out-Licensing and Distribution Agreements".
+We recorded revenues of NIS 0.64 million for the year ended December 31, 2015 which was due to the recognition of a portion of the NIS 5.14 million (CAD 1.65 million) advance payment received in March 2015 under the distribution agreement with Cipher.
+In the years ended December 31, 2014 and 2013 we did not record any revenues.
+We expect to generate future revenues through our current and potential future out-licensing arrangements with respect to CF101, as well as through future out-licensing arrangements with respect to our other product candidates, i.e., CF102 and CF602.